tlswg/tls13-spec/draft-ietf-tls-tls13.md

 DHE or ECDHE).

-Clients which offer one or more (EC)DHE cipher suites SHOULD send at least one supported ClientKeyShareOffer value and servers MUST NOT negotiate any of these cipher suites unless a supported value was provided.
+Clients which offer one or more (EC)DHE cipher suites MUST send at least one supported ClientKeyShareOffer value and servers MUST NOT negotiate any of these cipher suites unless a supported value was provided.
-It is explicitly permitted for a client to omit this extension in order to request a group from the server, at the cost of an additional round trip.
+It is explicitly permitted for a client to send an empty extension in order to request a group from the server, at the cost of an additional round trip.
 (see {{hello-retry-request}})
 If this extension is not provided in a retried ClientHello, the server